makaravind/MRND_MessageBufferFileSystem-/README.md

+# MessageBufferFileSystem-

-# MRND_MessageBufferFileSystem- Create group of your own and let others so you have all messgages related to one group at one place.
+Create group of your own and let others so you have all messgages related to one group at one place.
 Also read messages and reply to them.

 ALL AT ONE PLACE

 technical: